docelic/slapd-viper/README.md

 Note that the schema in LDIF format does not eliminate the need to have the real schema files in `/etc/ldap/schema/*.schema`.
 Schema files are read by slapd, and schema LDIF file is read by Viper.
-LDIF is created on the basis of real schema files, and at all times, slapd and Viper should have their schemas in sync.
+LDIF is created on the basis of real schema files, and at all times, Viper's LDIF schema should be in sync with slapd.

 Example: `schemaLDIF /etc/ldap/schema/schema.ldif`